Energy-Pathways-Group/GLOceanKit/docs/classes/wvtransform/index.md

 + Utility function
   + [`checkHermitian`](/classes/wvtransform/checkhermitian.html) Check if the matrix is Hermitian.
 Report errors.
   + [`extractNonzeroWaveProperties`](/classes/wvtransform/extractnonzerowaveproperties.html) Takes a Hermitian matrix and returns the amplitude and phase of nonzero components
-  + [`generateHermitianRandomMatrix`](/classes/wvtransform/generatehermitianrandommatrix.html) Generate a 3D matrix to be Hermitian, except at k=l=0
-  + [`generateRandomFlowState`](/classes/wvtransform/generaterandomflowstate.html) Random flow state, separated out by solution type.
-  + [`makeApAmHermitian`](/classes/wvtransform/makeapamhermitian.html) Forces the Ap/Am matrices to have the correct symmetries
-  + [`makeHermitian`](/classes/wvtransform/makehermitian.html) Forces a 3D matrix to be Hermitian
   + [`redundantHermitianCoefficients`](/classes/wvtransform/redundanthermitiancoefficients.html) Returns a matrix with 1s at the 'redundant' hermiation indices.
   + [`spectralVariableWithResolution`](/classes/wvtransform/spectralvariablewithresolution.html) create a new variable with increased resolution
   + Metadata